jasperproject/jasperproject.github.io/documentation/modules/index.md

 - [Wiki](https://github.com/iamjake648/jasper-wiki) -- The Wiki module is used to get a Wikipedia summary of a word or phrase.

 - [Domoticz](https://github.com/nlooije/Jasper-Domoticz) -- The Domoticz home automation module is used to issue commands to a Domoticz server using the JSON API.

+- [Find My iPhone](https://github.com/androbwebb/jasper-find-iphone-module) -- The Find My iPhone module is used to force your phone to ring using the apple service "find my iphone"

+- [Yelp](https://github.com/androbwebb/jasper-yelp-module) -- The yelp module is used to find a good restaurant in a given area.
+The module can also answer various questions about the restaurant.